MaxLeap/Docs/en/UserManual/Guide/CloudCode.md

 ##Instances

 ##WhiteList
-Once a job is added into the whitelist, LeapCloud will not perform verification for `X-®-AppId` and `X-LC-APIKey` in `Http Request Head`, while calling that job.
+Once a job is added into the whitelist, Leap Cloud will not perform verification for `X-®-AppId` and `X-LC-APIKey` in `Http Request Head`, while calling that job.

 ## Next